utelecon/utelecon.github.io/en/oc/index.md

    * **Pattern 3:** If you were not logged into Google and the message “User Authorization Failed” is displayed, you will see a screen prompting you to log into Google.
 Please log in using the university account you created (<a href="https://youtu.be/Gz5kObGuXMw" target="_blank">video</a>).
      * **(3/27 update)** If using Android: Select Gmail Inbox → Icon in the top right → “Add another account” → Select Google, and log in using the university account you created (xxxx@g.ecc.u-tokyo.ac.jp) (<a href="https://youtu.be/HU3Rv9gTJrw" target="_blank">video</a>).
    * If you can see the spreadsheet, you have successfully activate your G Suite for Education (ECCS Cloud Mail).
 However, those who are in China will not be able to connect to this sheet.
 Please confirm with the Microsoft Excel only.
  * **Connect to Zoom:** If possible, using either of the sheets from above (it does not matter which) connect to Zoom using the link on the right of the cell with “Zoom” under the title “Connect to TV Conferencing”.
 When you click on the link you may start through your browser on your PC or smartphone, or you may be requested to install an app.
 Please install the app if requested.
-If you are uncertain how to install the app, you can still view it from the browser or see the instructions on how to [install](../zoom/)from this site.
+If you are uncertain how to install the app, you can still view it from the browser or see the instructions on how to [install](../zoom/) from this site.
    * Once you connect, there will be a slideshow with narration running on how to use the TV conferencing software.
    * In particular, please make sure that you can hear the sounds.
    * As this is a TV conference, there may be other people connected at the same time.